-- The school district shall provide students enrolled in grades kindergarten (K) through 10 with age-appropriate school bus safety training of the following concepts: - a. transportation by school bus is a privilege, not a right; - b. school district policies for student conduct and school bus safety; - c. appropriate conduct while on the bus; - d. the danger zones surrounding a school bus; - e. procedures for safely boarding and leaving a school bus; - f. procedures for safe vehicle lane crossing; and - g. school bus evacuation and other emergency procedures. - All students in grades K through 6 who are transported by school bus and are enrolled during the first or second week of school must receive the school bus safety training by the end of the third week of school.
+- 1. The school district shall provide students enrolled in grades kindergarten through 10 with ageappropriate school bus safety training of the following concepts: - a.
+Transportation by school bus is a privilege, not a right; - b.
+District policies for school bus safety and student conduct and school bus safety; - c.
+Appropriate conduct while on the school bus; - d.
+The danger zone around the school bus; - e.
+Procedures for safely boarding and leaving a school bus; - f.
+Procedures for safe vehicle lane crossing; and - g.
+School bus evacuation and other emergency procedures. - 2.
+All students in grades K through 6 who are transported by school bus and are enrolled during the first or second week of school must receive the school bus safety training by the end of the third week of school.
 All students in grades 7 through 10 who are transported by school bus and are enrolled during the first or second week of school must receive the school bus safety training or receive bus safety instruction materials by the end of the sixth week of school, if they have not previously received school bus training.
-Students in grades K through 10 who enroll in a school after the second week of school, are transported by school bus, and have not received training in their previous school districts shall undergo school bus safety training or receive bus safety instructional materials within 4 weeks of their first day of attendance. - 3.
-The school district and a nonpublic school with students transported by school bus at public expense must provide students enrolled in grades K through 3 school bus safety training twice during the school year.
+Students in grades K through 10 who enroll in a school after the second week of school, are transported by school bus, and have not received training in their previous school districts shall undergo school bus safety training or receive bus safety instructional materials within 4 weeks of their first day of attendance. -will complete school bus safety training within the time limits prescribed by law.
+Students enrolled after the initial training will receive student safety training as prescribed by law. - 3.
+The school district, charter schools, and nonpublic schools with students transported by school bus at public expense must provide students enrolled in grades K through 3 school bus safety training twice during the school year. - 4.
+Students taking driver's training instructional classes must receive training in the laws and proper procedures for operating a motor vehicle in the vicinity of a school bus as required by Minnesota Statutes section 169.446, subdivision 2. - 54.
+The school district, charter schools, and a nonpublic school with students transported by school bus at public expense must conduct a school bus evacuation drill at least once during the school year. - 65.
+The school district will make reasonable accommodations in training for students known to speak English as a second language and students with disabilities. - 76.
+The school district may provide kindergarten students with school bus safety training before the first day of school.

-- 4. Students taking driver's training instructional classes must receive training in the laws and proper procedures for operating a motor vehicle in the vicinity of a school bus as required by Minnesota Statutes, section 169.446, subdivision 2. - The school district and a nonpublic school with students transported by school bus at public expense must conduct a school bus evacuation drill at least once during the school year. - 6.
-The school district will make reasonable accommodations in training for students known to speak English as a second language and students with disabilities. - 7.
-The school district may provide kindergarten students with school bus safety training before the first day of school. - 8 The school district shall adopt and make available for public review a curriculum for transportation safety education. - 9.
-Nonpublic school students transported by the school district will receive school bus safety training by their nonpublic school.
-The nonpublic schools may use the school district's school transportation safety education curriculum.
-Upon request by the school district superintendent, the nonpublic school must certify to the school district's school transportation safety director that all students enrolled in grades K through 10 have received the appropriate training.
+- 87. The school district shall adopt and make available for public review a curriculum for transportation safety education. - 28.
+Charter schools and nNonpublic students transported by the school district will receive school bus safety training by their schools.
+The charter schools and nonpublic schools may use the school district's school transportation safety education curriculum.
+Upon request by the school district superintendent, the charter schools and nonpublic schools must certify to the school district's school transportation safety manager director that all students enrolled in grades K through 10 have received the appropriate training.